 Just like zucchinis, cucumbers have male and female flowers that bloom and pollinators need to take pollen from the male flowers to the females.
 If you aren’t getting many fruits, it could be a lack of bees and other pollinators, excess rain, cold temperatures, or the use of insecticides.

 You can pollinate by hand.
 Dip a cotton swab into pollen from the male flower and transfer it to the center of the female flower.

 There are certain plants cucumbers grow particularly well around.
 Those plants are:

 There are plants that should be avoided around cucumbers as well.
 Those plants are:

 Cucumbers are simple to harvest.
 You should pick them when they’re young.
 If you wait until they’ve been sitting on the vine for a few days at maturity, they become larger.

 With the increase in size, their flavor becomes bitter, the seeds become larger, and they begin to turn yellow.

 It’s a good idea to check your cucumber vines daily because it’s easy to overlook them when picking since the fruit and plant are the same color.

-The smaller varieties should be picked when they’re approximately six inches long, and larger varieties should be picked when they’re around eight inches long.
+The smaller varieties should be picked when they’re approximately 6 inches long, and larger varieties should be picked when they’re around 8 inches long.

 When it’s time to pick your cucumbers, use pruning shears or a sharp knife to cut them from the vine.
 This should help deter any damage to the plant.